Gahyunlee23/Lee_G_Portfolio/README.md

 ## Description

-This project is making protfolio website.
-To host actual website online I used node.js/heroku.
+This project is making protfolio website for future career.
+I used node.js and pick the heroku as my hoting site.

-## Getting Started

 ### Dependencies
 <!-- * Describe any prerequisites, libraries, OS version, etc., needed before installing program. -->